A Short But Sweet East Coast Road Trip

 The drive from Boston to New York is the shortest of your road trip at just 4 hours.

 Staying in the heart of the all the action will make your 3-day stay so easy.
-The Premier Hotel New York is right on Times Square, so you’ll step out of the hotel and straight into all those flashing lights.
+Millennium Premier New York Times Square is right on Times Square, so you’ll step out of the hotel and straight into all those flashing lights.

 Let someone else do the driving and take in the sites via the hop-on, hop-off-bus.
 You’ll probably want to hop off at some of the major stops, like the Museum of Modern Art or Carnegie Hall, or you can simply kick back and take it all in.